Dr. Samuel Hahnemann, the founder of Homeopathy

 It was difficult for Hahnemann to prove the hereditary character of skin diseases since some of the severest skin diseases (leprosy for example) were already eradicated.
-When it came to syphilis, the situation was different – this disease was considered incurable and it was easy to track the transmission of its effects from generation to generation.
+When it came to syphilis, the situation was different – this disease was considered incurable, and it was easy to track the transmission of its effects from generation to generation.
 Hahnemann made a distinction between venereal and non-venereal diseases.
-He thought the venereal diseases where a relatively newer phenomenon and that the syphilitic and the sycotic miasms respectively occur in persons whose organism had already been weakened by psora.
+He thought the venereal diseases were a relatively newer phenomenon and that the syphilitic and the sychotic miasms, respectively, occur in persons whose organisms had already been weakened by psora.
 Syphilitic and sycotic miasms occur as a reaction to the expulsion from paradise and the primal loss of spiritual innocence, as an attempt to compensate for the original heavenly state.
-They are created as the consequences of violence (syphilitic) and excessive hedonism (sycotic), the outcome of which are the venereal infections such as syphilis and gonorrhea.
+They are created as the consequences of violence (syphilitic) and excessive hedonism (sycotic), the outcome of which are venereal infections such as syphilis and gonorrhea.

-The first three miasms Hahnemann managed to detect are placed (according to my observations) in the following areas – psora in the area of the plexus chakra (the third one), sycosis in the area of the sacral chakra (the second), and syphilis in the area of the throat chakra (the fifth).
+The first three miasms Hahnemann managed to detect are placed (according to my observations) in the following areas – psora in the area of the plexus chakra (the third one), sycosis in the area of the sacral chakra (the second) and syphilis in the area of the throat chakra (the fifth).
 Hahnemann discovered the miasms typical of the blocked state of the humanity of his time.
 The situation nowadays has not changed much; however, other chakras can also carry miasmic forms.
-I have already mentioned that the later phase of his research Hahnemann encountered one more miasm he called the pseudo-psora.
-Today it is called a tuberculosis miasm and it is located in the area of the heart chakra (the fourth).
-Most of the classical homeopaths raised on Hahnemann's research accept the theory of the four miasms, but if we connect them to chakras then it is possible to find three more miasms.
-So now we have a paralysis miasm (my term) in the area of sixth chakra (third eye), and a cancer miasm in the area of the first or root chakra.
-Finally, in the area of the crown chakra (the seventh) is “the mother of all miasms”, a nihilistic miasm (my term) that some authors call “Yama”, according to the Hindu god of death.
-Hahnemann considered psora the original miasm, and syphilis and sycotic the consequences of psora, but nowadays we can consider Yama to be the deepest miasm.
+I have already mentioned that in the later phase of his research, Hahnemann encountered one more miasm he called the pseudo-psora.
+Today it is called a tuberculosis miasm, and it is located in the area of the heart chakra (the fourth).
+Most of the classical homeopaths raised on Hahnemann’s research accept the theory of the four miasms, but if we connect them to chakras, then it is possible to find three more miasms.
+So now we have a paralysis miasm (my term) in the area of the sixth chakra (third eye) and a cancer miasm in the area of the first or root chakra.
+Finally, in the area of the crown chakra (the seventh) is “the mother of all miasms,” a nihilistic miasm (my term) that some authors call Yama, according to the Hindu god of death.
+Hahnemann considered psora the original miasm and syphilis and sycotic the consequences of psora, but nowadays, we can consider Yama to be the deepest miasm.
 The reason for this is evident in the nature of these two miasms.
 Behind psora, there is a sense of separation, of being rejected by God.
-If we dissolve psora, we become able to connect to the world around us and the people we care about, without losing our freedom.
-A psora-free person has mastered all forms of alienation – the alienation from oneself, from others, from life and finally from God.
+If we dissolve psora, we become able to connect to the world around us and the people we care about without losing our freedom.
+A psora-free person has mastered all forms of alienation – the alienation from oneself, from others, from life, and finally from God.
 These people are able to establish harmonious relationships and be independent, unburdened with guilt or constant hunger for external forms of fulfillment.
-However, Yama is the one that brings awareness of our original nature, placing us in the center of our world and guiding us to assume complete responsibility for our own life.
+However, Yama is the one that brings awareness of our original nature, placing us in the center of our world and guiding us to assume complete responsibility for our own lives.
 This makes Yama the peak of the human evolution of consciousness, freeing humans from being attached to limited or temporary forms of existence.

 BASIC CHARACTERISTICS OF THE PSORA MIASM